-Normally, only whole courses completed not more than twenty-seven (27) months prior to the date the applicant will begin his or her studies at Lincoln will be transferable.
-Applicants who previously attended law school more than 27 months before intending to start will need to start their study of law over.
-In some instances, such as illness, personal tragedy, or military service the dean may permit transfer credit for courses completed more than twenty-seven (27) months prior to admission.
+Normally, only whole courses completed not more than thirty-six (36) months prior to the date the applicant will begin his or her studies at Lincoln will be transferable.
+Applicants who previously attended law school more than 36 months before intending to start will need to start their study of law over.
+In some instances, such as illness, personal tragedy, or military service, the dean may permit transfer credit for courses completed more than twenty-seven (36) months prior to admission.
 Any exceptions made must be approved by the Dean or their appointee.

-Satisfactory completion of a course of classroom study requiring a minimum of 270 hours of classroom attendance a year for four (4) years is one of the requirements to earn a J.D. from Lincoln.
 Some scheduling adjustments may be needed for transfer students to ensure that they receive the necessary instruction in subjects covered on the General Bar Examination and meet the minimum hourly requirement(s) and the corresponding unit credit required for graduation.
 Grades are not transferable and will have no effect on a student's grade point average at Lincoln.